truar/developer-blog/content/articles/welcome-to-my-blog.md

 Welcome to you readers, I am happy to find you on my blog.
 The purpose is very simple: sharing with you the discoveries I do on my job as a Full-stack developer, or during experiments on my spare time.
 Being a software engineer is a really hard job, as you need to develop your soft skills, like communication, team-work and mostly adaptability as much as your hard-skills, where a rigorous and constant IT watch needs to be performed frequently in order to develop higher quality software day after day.

-To know me a bit more, I invite you to discover me a bit more through the [About me](/author/Thibault%20Ruaro) page.
+To know me a bit more, I invite you to discover me through the [About me](/author/Thibault%20Ruaro) page.

 # Sharing is my objective

-I guess some of you wonders one day whether they should start their own blog ?
+I guess some of you wonder one day whether they should start their own blog ?
 Well, for me, I've been asking this myself for a long time.
 I guess I just needed time, and subjects to talk about.
 Besides, there is a lot of quality blogs on the internet, and I didn't see the point of making my own.
 Here are some questions that stopped me along the way :
 * Will I be able to write interesting articles ?
 * Will the subject be attractive ?
 * Will my articles bring something different, another perspective that one did not find on another blog ?